Plunkett, Saskatchewan: History

 Plunkett incorporated as a village on December 28, 1921.
 It was named after Viscount Horace Plunkett, a Canadian Pacific Railway investor.
-It restructured on April 1, 2022, relinquishing its village status in favour of becoming a special service area under the jurisdiction of the Rural Municipality of Viscount No. 341.
+It restructured on April 1, 2022, relinquishing its village status in favour of becoming a special service area under the jurisdiction of the RM of Viscount.

 Geography

 Plunkett is at the intersection of Highway 16 and Highway 365.
 The village site is bounded by the railway to the south and Highway 16 to the north.